Open

 A living wage is a worker's wage for a standard working week.
 It is enough to provide the worker and their family with a decent living standard.

-A living income is the income that a self-employed person, for example, a coffee or cocoa farmer, can earn from carrying out their core activities and provides for a decent living standard.
+A living income is the income that a self-employed person, for example, a coffee or cocoa farmer, can earn from carrying out their core activities, which provides a decent living standard.

 A living wage is not the same as a minimum wage.
 A minimum wage is the amount a worker must legally receive.